Well-known Bay of Plenty man acquitted of rape charge

 Judge Mabey said the Crown relied on a "circumstantial case" that the complainant was so drunk she was incapable of freely giving her consent, nor had the defendant had reasonable grounds to believe she was consenting.

-"The defence position is that the evidence does not go that far and I cannot be satisfied beyond a reasonable doubt that the Crown has negative consent."
+"The defence position is that the evidence does not go that far and I cannot be satisfied beyond a reasonable doubt that the Crown has ... consent."

 Judge Mabey said while the complainant's memory of events was sporadic and in the form of "snapshots" she was able to inform a friend she was going off with the defendant.